 A certificate can be either for website authentication or electronic seals, but not both.
 Therefore, these two types of certificates are not interchangeable.

-Annex C (informative): Guidance for PSD2 National Competent Authorities
+Annex C (informative): Additional informations for PSD2 National Competent Authorities

 C.1 What information is in a qualified certificate